hillaryj/equanimous-meow/README.md

 This script is also able to make time-bounded excerpts of specific channels in human-readable text form (without reactji).

+## Installation steps

+1. Clone the repository locally
+1. Generate a Slack API token for Slack you want to archive, if it doesn't already exist (below)

 ## Slack API token

+A token is necessary to be able to use the Slack API.

 Generate a Slack token at: https://api.slack.com/web